dfquaresma/pigo-openfaas/README.md

 ```

 ### Result
 After deploying the OpenFaaS function `pigo-face-detector` will show up in the function list.
 You just have to hit invoke to run it.
-At each call, this will return the runtime's id, the function's service time in nanoseconds and garbage collector data.
+At each call, this will return the function's service time in nanoseconds.

 Sample image used: https://user-images.githubusercontent.com/883386/53553708-ebb88a00-3b46-11e9-9ea8-73c6b7f9dfa1.jpg